 A summary of my work experience is as follows:

-- Experienced as a software engineer, with the design and development of products over the whole software life-cycle.
+- Experienced software engineer, with the design and development of products over the whole software life-cycle.

-- Main programming languages are Java and C#, with some web-based and mobile development.
+- Main programming languages are Java and C#, with some web-based and mobile knowledge.

-My software is listed on the following pages.
+The software is listed on the following pages.
 The two main products are what I use to sort my daily routine.
 They can save a lot of time and are geared more towards an individual or small business.
 A short summary is as follows:

-Licas is a distributed service-based and AI framework, with many useful features for building your own system.
+Licas is a distributed service-based and research framework, with many useful features for building your own system.
 There is also a set of free business applications.

 Latest updates, bug fixes, etc.